There are three main reasons why student status maybe terminated:

 You are welcome to send us your draft statement for feedback by emailing firstname.lastname@example.org

-You will also need to type a statement in the form of a letter or timeline (we recommend using Word) that describes the difficulties you have experienced and the consequences of those - particularly in relation to your studies.
+You will also need to type a statement in the form of a letter or timeline (we recommend using Word) which describes the difficulties you have experienced and the consequences of those - particularly in relation to your studies.
 We recommend typing your statement because there is often not enough space on the form and also because it is much easier to read than handwriting.

 Below are some tips for you to keep in mind when you are writing your statement:

-- Be as precise about dates as possible
+- Be as precise about dates as possible.

-- Document all the steps you have taken to rectify matters - in your studies and personal life
+- Document all the steps you have taken to rectify matters - in your studies and personal life.

-- Document the consequences of a Termination on your studies and personal circumstances
+- Document the consequences of a termination on your studies and personal circumstances.

-- Supply original evidence that proves what you have mentioned in your letter
+- Supply original evidence that proves what you have mentioned in your letter.

-- If you are not able to give an original piece of evidence, explain why you are providing a copy
+- If you are not able to give an original piece of evidence, explain why you are providing a copy.

-- Include any correspondence that you have had with your Faculty, particularly if you have Faculty or tutor/Course Leader support
+- Include any correspondence that you have had with your Faculty, particularly if you have Faculty or Tutor/Course Leader support.

-- Make sure to sign and date the letter and give your student ID number
+- Make sure to sign and date the letter and give your student ID number.

-If you have been terminated for poor academic performance then your statement needs to particularly focus on the academic year as a whole but specifically on what was wrong at the assessment periods.
+If you have been terminated for poor academic performance then your statement needs to focus on the academic year as a whole but specifically on what was wrong at the assessment periods.